wintered/ET/README.md

 will generate small test cases first exploiting the small-scope hypothesis which states that *"most bugs in software trigger on small inputs"*.
-Testing with small test cases has many unique benefits: tiny bug triggers, bounded guarantees, and being able to measuring software evolution.
+Testing with small test cases has many unique benefits: tiny bug triggers, bounded guarantees, the ability to measure the evolution of a software.

 ET v1 supports a restricted subset of ANTLR grammars (see Customization).
-We are currently working on ET v2 to overcome many of the restrictions (planned early 2025).
+We are currently working on ET v2 to overcome many of these restrictions (planned for early 2025).
-ET is built on top of <a href="https://hackage.haskell.org/package/testing-feat">testing-feat</a>, a Haskell testing library for enumeration of algebraic data-types.
+ET is built on top of <a href="https://hackage.haskell.org/package/testing-feat">testing-feat</a>, a Haskell testing library for enumeration of algebraic data types.

 ## 🚀 Installation
 To use ET, please install the following requirements: